Best Practices for Coding and Architecture¶

 Please read the following two documents:

-- Reactjs: Accessibility provides a good summary of a11y issues common to React applications, as well as a number of useful development tools for assessing maintaining a11y, including: inspectors for the a11y tree, and several screen readers which can be used by different OS/browser combinations.
+edX Accessibility Guidelines provides some general guidelines for writing accessible code.(we are waiting for a new link to this.)- Reactjs: Accessibility provides a good summary of a11y issues common to React applications, as well as a number of useful development tools for assessing maintaining a11y, including: inspectors for the a11y tree, and several screen readers which can be used by different OS/browser combinations.

 Rob Dodson has some nice a11y videos on youtube.
 These two are especially recommended: